How to Install UFW on Ubuntu 24.04/22.04/20.04

 • Logging and Monitoring Capabilities: Offers detailed logs and monitoring tools to track and analyze network traffic.

-Before starting the installation and configuration process, checking if UFW is already installed on your system is essential.
+Before starting the installation and configuration process, checking if UFW has already been installed on your system is essential.
 You can do this by executing the following command:

 ufw version

-If you see the version information, UFW is already installed.
+If you look at the version information, you will see that UFW has already been installed.
 If not, you’ll see an error message.
 In that case, follow the steps below to install UFW:

 sudo apt update